SSCP versus CCSP: Cloud security or systems security?

 The SSCP (Systems Security Certified Practitioner) and CCSP (Certified Cloud Security Professional) certifications focus on systems security and cloud security, respectively.
 Both are vendor-neutral certifications offered by the same vendor, the International Information System Security Certification Consortium, or ISC2.
-This is a nonprofit membership association founded in 1989 and committed to developing future-ready cybersecurity professionals to help build safer, more resilient workplaces by protecting the information assets stored on-premises or on cloud-based infrastructures by following best practices and devising proper policies.
+This nonprofit membership association, founded in 1989, is committed to developing future-ready cybersecurity professionals to help build safer, more resilient workplaces.
+The goal is to protect the information assets stored on-premises or on cloud-based infrastructures by following best practices and devising proper policies.

 As you start down your certification path, moving from general IT work to a more security-focused role, becoming SSCP- or CCSP-certified could open doors and benefit you professionally.